alecperkins/defaulted/README.md

 ### Secrets

 `defaulted` works well for secrets and allows you to provide non-sensitive defaults locally but set explicitly undefined values for production, guarding against deploying a new instance of an app without mandatory config.
-There also is no limit to the number of config objects that can be created.
+A useful way to do this is create an explicit `secrets` config.
 This allows for separating secret values from the regular config so they are clearly sensitive and it's easy to trace which code uses them.

 For values that are not mocked by default, but mocked in tests, you can use the per-environment defaults to have live values locally and mock values in test.